College Football News Preview 2020: Previewing, predicting, and looking ahead to the UCF Knights season with what you need to know.

 Helping the cause is another loaded receiving corps.
 Leading receiver Gabriel Davis is now a Buffalo Bill, but veteran Tre Nixon is back after averaging close to 17 yards per grabs with seven touchdowns, and senior Marlon Williams is back after finishing second on the team with 51 grabs.
 Former WKU transfer Jacob Harris has one year left after averaging 24 yards per catch.

 Throw in TE Jake Hescock – a former Wisconsin transfer – 6-4 new-recruit Ja’Cyais Credle and former Oklahoma transfer Jaylon Robinson, and there’s great-looking depth.

 – Adrian Killins is gone from the running back rotation, but Otis Anderson is back after leading the way with 726 yards and five scores – he’ll work at a wide receiver at times, too – and Bentavious Thompson and Greg McCrae are both back after combining for 1,133 yards and 15 scores.
 There’s even more young talent waiting in the wings.

 The offensive front wasn’t great in pass protection, but it did a great job for the running game – and it was all just getting going.

-Losing C Jordan Johnson hurts, but three starters are back including 6-6, 335-pound junior Samuel Jackson at one tackle spot and 6-4, 312-pound guard Cole Schneider at guard.
+Losing C Jordan Johnson hurts, but three starters are back including 6-6, 335-pound junior Samuel Jackson at one guard spot and 6-4, 312-pound guard Cole Schneider at guard.
 Getting Tennessee transfer Marcus Tatum to help at tackle is a good thing, and years of good recruiting has improved the depth.